Prussian blue: History

+Military symbol

 From the beginning of the 18th century, Prussian blue was the predominant uniform coat color worn by the infantry and artillery regiments of the Prussian Army.
-As Dunkelblau (dark blue), this shade achieved a symbolic importance and continued to be worn by German soldiers for ceremonial and off-duty occasions until the outbreak of World War I, when it was superseded by greenish-gray field gray (Feldgrau).
+As Dunkelblau (dark blue), this shade achieved a symbolic importance and continued to be worn by most German soldiers for ceremonial and off-duty occasions until the outbreak of World War I, when it was superseded by greenish-gray field gray (Feldgrau).

-Production
+Synthesis

 Prussian blue is produced by oxidation of ferrous ferrocyanide salts.
 These white solids have the formula M_{2}Fe[Fe(CN)_{6}] where M^{+} = Na^{+} or K^{+}.
 The iron in this material is all ferrous, hence the absence of deep color associated with the mixed valency.
 Oxidation of this white solid with hydrogen peroxide or sodium chlorate produces ferricyanide and affords Prussian blue.

 A "soluble" form, KFe(3+)[Fe(2+)(CN)6], which is really colloidal, can be made from potassium ferrocyanide and iron(III):